 - Lead surface exploration campaigns in cities or industry platforms across Europe by 2023 (currently using gas, oil or coal), use the best subsoil know-how from the oil industry.
-Launch tenders for drilling operations, with - decreasing costs for increasing volumes (as in Mexico).
-At the surface level, upgrade the existing heating networks with up-to-date 4.0 smart grid control and command, and customer metering. - A dedicated Georisk fund will secure private financing for the exploration.
-The public quarantee against the risk of not finding resources lowers financial fees.
+Launch tenders for drilling operations, with decreasing costs for increasing volumes (as in Mexico).
+At the surface level, upgrade the existing heating - At the surface level, upgrade the existing heating networks with up-to-date 4.0 smart grid control and command, and customer metering. - A dedicated Georisk fund will secure private financing for the exploration.
+The public guarantee against the risk of not finding resources lowers financial fees.
 Each public euro invested in the guarantee fund generates €10-€20 of final investment. - Main stakeholders include city authorities, energy service and subsoil companies, utilities, developers, and georisk funds.